 Hydrilla: An Aggressive Water Weed

-The Cayuga Lake & Cayuga Inlet Aquatic Plant Community 2012 is now available.
-Please note that the file is very large 31MB.
-Click here to download the entire document.
+The Cayuga Lake & Cayuga Inlet Aquatic Plant Community 2012 reports on extensive sampling of hydrill and other aquatic plants.
+Note that the file is very large, 31MB.

 QUICK FACTS ABOUT HYDRILLA VERTICILLATA